Learning Enrichment Officer (SSO) – Middle and Senior School

 The successful applicant will:

-- Have first aid qualifications to a level of HLTAID004 (or be willing to obtain)
+Have first aid qualifications (or be willing to obtain)

-Applications, including a cover letter and resume (including contact details for three referees) should be submitted in PDF format via email 13 December 2020.
+Applications, including a cover letter and resume (including contact details for two referees) should be submitted in PDF format via email.

 Ph: 08 8725 1430